 The former North Beach manufactured gas plant (MGP) operated in what is now known as the Marina District of San Francisco, near the area north of Bay and Buchanan Streets.
-PG&E was formed in October 1905 and operated the North Beach MGP from then until April 1906, when it was destroyed in the Great Earthquake.
-The earthquake also destroyed most other buildings in the area.
-PG&E no longer owns the property, with the exception of a small parcel between Bay and North Point Streets, that it uses as an electrical substation.
+PG&E was formed in October 1905 and operated the North Beach MGP from then until April 1906, when it was damaged in the Great Earthquake and ceased operations.
+After the 1906 earthquake severely damaged the Marina MGPs, the former MGP properties as well as other properties in the area were acquired by the City for the development of the 1915 Pan Pacific Exposition.
+Residential and commercial development followed.

-It is probable that any materials left from plant operations are underground where direct contact has been unlikely.
-This is due to how plant waste disposal was handled; the filling and grading that took place after the earthquake; and the filling and grading that took place following the burning and subsequent demolition of the 1915 Panama-Pacific International Exposition.
+It is probable that much of the materials left from plant operations are underground where direct contact from the public has been unlikely.
+This is due to how plant waste disposal was handled, the filling and grading that took place after the earthquake, and the filling and grading that took place following the burning and subsequent demolition of the 1915 Panama-Pacific International Exposition.

 PG&E’s program includes two other historic gas plant sites in San Francisco, near the area west of Fillmore Street and Bay Street also in the Marina District and near the intersection of Beach Street and Powell Street in the Fisherman’s Wharf area.

-PG&E is also working with the San Francisco Recreation and Parks Department on its Marina Yacht Harbor Renovation Project for the East Harbor Marina Yacht Harbor Renovation Project for the East Harbor (Gashouse Cove) as its plan to deepen the harbor involves dredging sediments impacted by a variety of sources, including former gas plant and other operations in this area.
+PG&E is also working with the San Francisco Recreation and Parks Department on its East Harbor Marina Yacht Harbor Renovation Project, as sediments in the Harbor are impacted by the former gas plant as well as other operations in this area.

-Since 2012, remediation and restoration has been completed on six properties within the former North Beach MGP footprint.
-PG&E works with residents to accommodate their individual circumstances and needs during remediation and restoration activities.
+Since 2010, remediation and restoration has been completed on eight properties within the former North Beach MGP footprint.
+PG&E works with residents and property owners to accommodate their individual circumstances and needs during remediation and restoration activities.